Saint Petka Church, Saskatoon

 History

-The following month, on June 27, an outing was organized in Meewasin Park in Saskatoon, with the goal of gathering as many Serbs from Saskatoon in one place as possible, in order to get to know each other better, socialize, and discuss the further development of the parish.
-The goal was also to work on further expanding the membership of the parish.
-About 80 Serbs from Saskatoon came to this outing, and the number of members increased to 40 during and after the outing.
-The parish also generated its first income, mainly from voluntary contributions, in the amount of $290 CAD.
-An outing to Craik Regional Park, halfway between Saskatoon and Regina, was organized on August 1.
-The turnout was very satisfactory, from both cities.
-A friendly soccer game was also played, and most importantly, brothers and sisters from Regina and Saskatoon got to know one another.
-In August, the parish was registered with the Canadian authorities, and in September, a charity dinner and party called the Serbian Evening was organized, with the hope that this event will become a tradition in Saskatoon.
-About 150 guests attended this party, not only from Saskatoon, but also from Regina, Yorkton and North Battleford.
+The Founding Assembly of the Saint Petka Parish was held on May 23, 2010, in the presence of the highest church authority of the Serbian Orthodox Church in Canada, His Grace Bishop Georgije.
+The assembly was also attended by Fr.
+Radovan Maric, a priest from Regina.
+Previously, in accordance with the church statute, a petition for the establishment of a parish in Saskatoon was sent to the bishop, signed by 81 persons of the Serbian Orthodox faith from Saskatoon.
+Based on this petition, higher church authorities adopted a resolution to establish a Serbian Orthodox parish under the name of Saint Petka in Saskatoon, which, in the form of a charter, was presented to those present at the Founding Assembly by Bishop Georgije.
+That same evening, 29 adults joined the membership of the Saint Petka Parish, and the members voted to elect the parish’s Management and Supervisory Board.
+Fr.
+Radovan Maric was appointed parish administrator.
+The following month, on June 27, 2010, an outing was organized in Meewasin Park in Saskatoon, with the goal of gathering as many Serbs from Saskatoon in one place as possible, so that they could get to know each other better, socialize, and discuss the further development of the parish.
+The goal was also to work on further expanding the parish membership.
+About 80 Serbs from Saskatoon came to this outing, and the number of parish members increased to 40 during and after the outing.
+The parish also generated its first income, mostly from voluntary contributions, in the amount of $290 CAD.
+An outing to Craik Regional Park, halfway between Saskatoon and Regina, was organized on August 1, 2010.
+The response was very satisfactory, and most importantly, the brothers and sisters from Regina got to know each other.
+In August, the parish was registered with the Canadian authorities, and in September, a charity dinner and party called the Srpsko vece (Serbian Evening) was organized, with the hope that this event would become a tradition in Saskatoon.
+About 150 guests attended this party, not only from Saskatoon, but also from Regina, Yorkton, and North Battleford.
 Guests of other faiths and nations were also present.
+The first church Slava was celebrated on October 27, 2010, in the premises of the Ukrainian Church.
+On that occasion, Bishop Georgije presided over the Holy Liturgy, with the concelebration of Fr.
+Radovan Maric from Regina and Fr.
+Djordje Cimesa from Winnipeg, and in the prayerful presence of the faithful and members of the Gracanica Folklore Group from Winnipeg.
+To the great joy of the people present, for the first church Slava, the bishop donated to the parish an icon of Saint Petka, the work of icon painter Dragan Marunic.

-The faithful of Saskatoon were able to quickly purchase a church that would serve their needs and intentions to create the conditions for having a permanent priest.
-The church property, measuring 2.5 acres, was purchased in March 2013 from the local Lutheran Evangelical Church.
-The church property also includes an old cemetery.
-The church building was built in 1905, so it was necessary to make certain adaptations to adapt it to Orthodox worship.
-On Sunday July 20, 2014, the newest Serbian church in Canada was consecrated – a church dedicated to Saint Petka in Saskatoon, in the very centre of Canada.
-The church was consecrated by His Grace Bishop of Canada Georgije, during the Holy Hierarchical Liturgy, which he served in a packed church, with the concelebration of numerous clergy of the Diocese of Canada.
+On Sunday July 20, 2014, this newest Serbian church in Canada was consecrated – a church dedicated to Saint Petka in Saskatoon, in the very heart of Canada.
+The church was consecrated by His Grace Bishop of Canada Georgije, during the Holy Hierarchical Liturgy, which he celebrated in a packed church, with the concelebration of numerous clergy of the Serbian Orthodox Diocese of Canada.
 The godfather at the consecration was Bosko Salamic from Regina, who donated $15,000 to the church.

 The Saint Sava Serbian Cultural Club also operates at the church.